kirillgerasimov/facial-heart-rate-monitor/readme.md

 </p>
 <p />

-_You can watch video comparison with hardware Polar strap.
+_You can watch video that compares measurment of this App and hardware Polar strap.
 Take a look at `ml-kit-proof-of-concept-demo.mp4`_

 Pay attention to the bottom part.
 There is a probability of any given frequency from 0 to 3 hz (180 bpm).
 Confidence score assigned to current measurement painted in yellow.